dottorepie/synthf/README.md

-~download and install SuperCollider https://supercollider.github.io
+~download and install SuperCollider 3.14 and further https://supercollider.github.io

 ~download files from synth folder from this Repository to a local new synth folder